African-Robotics-Unit/acinoset_viewer/README.md

 And simply run `python3 gui.py` to launch the GUI.

 NOTE: to proceed, ensure that all 6 CAM videos are placed in the same folder.
+It is highly recommended to retain the original folder structure from the official AcinoSet dataset.

 ### 3D GT Data Creation